tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 # Assessment Projects

 During your migration to the cloud, you might find yourself in charge of dozens or hundreds of applications.
-At Tidal Migrations, we have found it invaluable to segment our applications into groups.
-Tidal's Project feature enables you to group applications by a common set of goals or timelines.
+At Tidal Migrations, we have found it invaluable to segment our applications into groups for 3 reasons:

+1. It allows you to easily track your assessment progress and report items like financial highlights, project goals, and projected savings  to project managers or sponsors.
+1. Segmenting applications into projects you help to make sure that the needs and purpose of an assessment are aligned in terms of timelines or goals.
+1. It helps breakdown a large migration project into several manageable chunks that can be parallelized and operated on by different teams.

 You can find the projects page under the home section in the menu.